Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/01-comments-html/page-02.md

 <div class="divider-heading"></div>

-Comments are designated slightly different in every language.
-In HTML however, as with everything else, they are designated using a **tag**.
-Anything placed within this tag will be ignored by the browser.
+Comments are designated somewhat different in every language.
+In HTML, however, they are defined using a **tag**.
+The browser will ignore anything placed within this tag.

 <span class="label label-info">Note</span> Comments are not hidden from _other people_.
 Comments, if included in your deployment code, will be available for the whole world to see.